About Daiichi Sankyo

-Daiichi Sankyo Company, Limited is the second largest pharmaceutical company in Japan and the 17th largest in the world.
-It is a global holding company which sells products and services in over 50 countries, including the US.
+Daiichi Sankyo Company, Limited is the second largest pharmaceutical company in Japan.
+It is a global holding company which sells products and services in over 20 countries, including the U.S. and has 16,000 employees worldwide.
+In 2021, Daiichi Sankyo annual revenues were estimated at $10 billion.

-Daiichi Sankyo Company, Limited is headquartered in Tokyo with a history of two separate companies, now merged, reaching back to 1899.
-It is headquartered in Japan and was responsible for the original discovery and production of “Adrenalin”, a pharmaceutical form of the naturally occurring neurotransmitter, epinephrine and has been a pioneer in the cardiovascular, gastrointestinal and immunology markets.
+Daiichi Sankyo Co, Ltd is headquartered in Tokyo and was formed in 2005 from the merger of two separate companies, Sankyo Co. and Daiichi Pharmaceutical Co. whose histories reach back to 1899.
+Daiichi Sankyo was responsible for the original discovery and production of “Adrenalin”, a pharmaceutical form of the naturally occurring neurotransmitter, epinephrine and has been a pioneer in the cardiovascular, gastrointestinal and immunology markets.

 - Daiichi Sankyo Healthcare Co., Ltd. – non-prescription medications based in Japan